Blind Black Bowmore

 When it came time for the Black Bow to go around, it was poured unceremoniously.
 I watched with curious amazement for about 15 minutes while everyone nosed and tasted.
 Nobody jumped out of their chairs.
 Nobody even made much of a fuss.
 A few eyebrows raised, but nothing crazy.
 Most thought it was "pretty good," a couple "great."
 Some weren't terribly impressed.
 Nobody guessed it was Bowmore, nor did anyone seem to think it was anything super-special.
 These are all guys who know whisky, most of whom are serious, hardcore single malt veterans.

-One important thing to keep in mind here is that the guys "knew it couldn't be" some kind of ultra-legendary collectible, because at today's pricing it wouldn't have remotely fit the budget for the meeting.
+One important thing to keep in mind here is that the guys "knew" it couldn't be something ultra-legendary, because at collectible pricing it wouldn't have remotely fit the budget for the meeting.
 The general consensus was that it was some oddball cask from a "2nd tier" distillery, using the logic that might otherwise make sense in a meeting like this.

 Michelangelo's Sistine Chapel reimagined with Ardbeg